Faster-than-Nyquist Signaling in the Finite Time-Bandwidth Product Regime: Conclusion

 This work established a rigorous framework for analyzing FTN signaling in the finite TBP regime, clarifying its benefits for short packet communications.
 By deriving tight bounds on the MCCR, we demonstrated that FTN achieves significant rate gains over Nyquist signaling, with these advantages being most prominent at low TBP and high SNR.
 Alternatively, FTN can be leveraged to enhance reliability by lowering the BLER for a fixed coding rate.

 From a design perspective, we identified the optimal time-acceleration factor needed to maximize the available signaling dimensions and showed that with optimized pulse shaping, FTN's performance can closely approach the theoretical benchmark set by PSWFs.
 Furthermore, we validated these theoretical gains with a practical three-stage turbo-equalization coding scheme that performs close to the MCCR bound, even for a TBP as low as $\Omega=132$.
+Further performance gain is expected by using more advanced and recent FTN receiver designs (e.g., \cite{li2020code}, \cite{yang20256g}) by increasing the computational complexity.

 Collectively, these results confirm that FTN effectively reduces the performance penalty from finite-length coding by creating more signaling dimensions within a constrained TBP.
-The fundamental benefits identified are expected to extend to more complex environments, such as fading, MIMO, and multi-user channels, positioning FTN as a valuable technique for future communication systems.
+The fundamental benefits identified are expected to extend to more complex environments, such as fading, MIMO, and multi-user channels, positioning FTN as a valuable technique for future communication systems \cite{li2026faster}.

 \appendices